podgorskiy/DRTK/docs/source/installation/index.rst

     git clone https://github.com/facebookresearch/DRTK
     cd DRTK

-Then install package from path using ``pip``.
-Note the ``--no-build-isolation`` flag, it is needed for modern build system to disable building in a separate clean python environment.
+Then, install the package from the path using ``pip``.
+Note the ``--no-build-isolation`` flag, it is needed for modern build system to disable building in a separate, clean Python environment.
-The reason is that it will install a default ``torch`` version from pip, which likely will not match the one already installed in the system (due to usage of ``--index-url ``).
+The reason is that it will install a default ``torch`` version from pip, which likely will not match the one already installed in the system (due to usage of ``--index-url``).

 .. code-block:: shell